benhughes/obsidian-link-exploder/README.md

 🔗💣

-Link Exploder is a plugin that converts the current note into a [canvas](https://obsidian.md/canvas), embeding it's linked notes (and their linked notes).
+Link Exploder is a Obsidian plugin that converts the current note into a [canvas](https://obsidian.md/canvas), embeding it's linked notes (and their linked notes).
 Useful to converting those MoCs (Map of Contents) into a visual map or visually exploring topics and how they interact with each other.

 ## Examples